sled-rs/sled-rs.github.io/performance.md

 being specific to x86 circa 2020.

-This guide brings together ideas from systems engineering, systems theory, psychology, hardware, queuing theory, statistics, economics, management, distributed systems, concurrency and philosophy of science with the goals of helping you to be less of an asshole and write code that tends to improve the metrics you care about.
+This guide brings together ideas from systems engineering, systems theory, psychology, hardware, queuing theory, statistics, economics, distributed systems, concurrency and philosophy of science with the goals of helping you to be less of an asshole and write code that tends to improve the metrics you care about.